dynaconf/dynaconf/README.md

 pip3 install dynaconf[all]
 ```

-Once the support is installed no extra configuration is needed to load data from those files, dynaconf will search for settings files in
+Once the support is installed, no extra configuration is needed to load data from those files.
+Dynaconf will search for settings files in
 the root directory of your application looking for the following files in the exact order below:

 ```python